ubc-systopia/dsn-2022-rad-artifact/analysis/Dataset_CommandAnalysis/README.md

 ## Step 1:
 The first script to run should be merge_all.py file using the following command:

  `python merge_all.py --idir <dataset folder> --ifile_ext <file extension (.csv)> --ofile <output concat file path>`

  ## Step 2:
 To plot individual experiment timelines execute the script exp_timeline.py using the command:

 `python exp_timeline.py --idir <dataset folder>`

 ## Step 3:
-To plot command patterns within a module run the script cmd_analysis.py using the command `python cmd_analysis.py --ifile <concat file>
+To plot command patterns within a module run the script cmd_analysis.py using the command:

+`python cmd_analysis.py --ifile <concat file>

 # LCSS, N-Gram Analysis, TF-IDF